The Iceblade Sorcerer Shall Rule the World: Anime

 An anime television series adaptation was announced in April 2022.
 The series is produced by Cloud Hearts, with supervision from Yokohama Animation Laboratory, and is directed by Masahiro Takata, who supervised the scripts and directed the sound.
 Makoto Shimojima handled the character designs, while Tatsuhiko Saiki and Natsumi Tabuchi composed the music.
 It aired from January 6 to March 24, 2023, on TBS and BS11.
-The opening theme song is "Dystopia" by the musical project Sizuk, while the ending theme song is "Loud Hailer" (ラウドヘイラー, Raudoheirā) by Maaya Uchida.
-Crunchyroll streamed the series.
+The opening theme song is "Dystopia" by the musical project Sizuk, and the ending theme song is "Loud Hailer" (ラウドヘイラー, Raudoheirā) by Maaya Uchida.
+Crunchyroll is streaming the series.
 Medialink licensed the series in Asia-Pacific.

+A second season was announced on May 22, 2026.
+It will be produced by Zero-G, with Masahiro Takata returning to direct, handle the series composition, and serve as sound director.
+The season is set to premiere on October 8, 2026.
+The opening theme song is "Diamond Dust" by Sizuk, and the ending theme song is "Compression :[" by Maaya Uchida.